 The Effects of Gentamicin Intravesical Installations on Decreasing Urinary Infections in Patients with Neurogenic Bladder after SCI: A Clinical Trial

 This clinical trial, funded by the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR), evaluates whether using Gentamicin Instillations can reduce the frequency of urinary tract infections (UTIs) among adults with SCI, thereby also improving their quality of life and community participation.
 The investigators are from both the Department of Physical Medicine (Tate, Rodriguez and Forchheimer) and the Division of Urology (Cameron) at Michigan Medicine.
 This trial is monitored by the Michigan Institute for Clinical and Health Research and the Food and Drug Administration (FDA).
-Currently two participants are enrolled in this study.
-Recruitment has been temporarily halted due to COVID-19 related precautions, but is expected to restart this summer.
-If you are interested in being part of this study and have a minimum of 3 UTIs per year, and are not currently on gentamicin, please contact firstname.lastname@example.org.
+Currently several participants are enrolled in this study.

 Reinventing Yourself After SCI